 ♥ Milligrams per dose clearly written on the label

-♥ The sense you should get from a CBD product on Amazon is that it’s a product intended to be a supplement, not a food or recipe ingredient (although people put CBD oil in just about any food or drink!)
+♥ CBD product on Amazon is a product intended to be a supplement, not a food or recipe ingredient, although people put CBD oil in just about any food or drink!

 ♥ Reach out to the seller directly to ask all of your questions and make sure to request 3rd party lab reports for you to examine to see what’s really in the products they’re selling

-So Can I Really Buy CBD Oil on Amazon?
+So Can I Really Buy CBD on Amazon?

 Don’t be duped by the countless companies trying to pass off a poor quality product to you as CBD.

 Read your labels.
-Make sure the product you’re looking at contains “hemp extract” and read reviews from other buyers.
+Make sure the product you’re looking at contains “hemp extract”.
+Read reviews from other buyers.

 But not everyone has access to specialty stores.
-And not every CBD company will ship to states without medical cannabis laws.
-Plus, buying things on Amazon is just so easy and convenient.
+And not every CBD company will ship to any location in the USA, especially it is does not have medical cannabis laws.

 To answer the question “can you really buy CBD oil on Amazon?” once and for all: Yes, you can.
 It’s just not going to be labeled as CBD and you’ve got to look out for imposters.